 At the very least, we can learn that it is pointless to get attached or to become overly reactive to situations that arise.
 Many times when things occur that we perceive as a tragedy, a new path will open in a new direction.
 Thus, many tragedies can turn into blessings in disguise.
 A betrayal can strengthen one’s skill of discernment, a job loss can impel a journey for embarking on a new passion for serving.
 Sometimes when things continue to go wrong, it is the universe’s way of trying to tell us that we are not on the right path.

 Cultivating Gratitude to Attract Abundance

-Being mindful and raising our awareness to the complex nature of the world, can help us navigate through our struggles with grace and gratitude.
+Being mindful and raising our awareness of the complex nature of the world, can help us navigate through our struggles with grace and gratitude.
 Our strength and ability to accomplish this acts as a magnet to attract more positivity into our life because like attracts like.
-Cultivation of mindfulness and gratitude for our thoughts, words, and actions is an integral part of manifesting more to be grateful for in our lives.
+Cultivation of gratitude and mindfulness for our thoughts, words, and actions is an integral part of manifesting more to be grateful for in our lives.